 7. Can you use the SharePoint method to put a link to an external content provider?
 For example a 3rd party learning provider that has web based content.

-I believe the SharePoint method lets you link to content that's only hosted in SharePoint but that can change in the future.
+The SharePoint method lets you link to content that's only hosted inside SharePoint.

 8. Does VisualSP require allowing custom scripts on sites?
 If so, is there any way to use it without this?
 Many organizations have this turned off on sites by default for various governance reasons.